farcasterxyz/docs/docs/reference/frames/spec.md

 ## Constructing a frame

+A frame must include required properties and may contain optional properties.
+Frames can be validated using the [Frame Validator](https://warpcast.com/~/developers/frames) tool provided by Warpcast.

 ### Properties

 A frame property is a meta tag with a property and a content value.
 The properties are always prefixed with `fc:frame`.